Advanced version control

 The best way to install Git on your Linux machine is from the command line, using your package manager.
 We’re not going to talk much about package managers (yet), but Git’s “Download for Linux and Unix” page lists the exact command that you need to run for most popular Linux distributions.
 Find yours and run it.

-You do need to run these commands as the root user.
-If you’ve used sudo before, this is what you should use to run these commands.
-If you’re not sure what to do here, you should ask for help.
+these commands.
+If you’re not sure what to do here, you should ask for

 Workflow

-You can generally keep using git the way that you’ve been using it up until now: make changes to your files, stage the changes with add, then commit the changes to history.
+been using it up until now: make changes to your files, stage the

-Now you should also push to your remote repository occasionally:
+Now you should also push

 git push

-You don’t need to do -u origin.
+You don’t need to do -u origin

-To get the changes on your other computer, you should use git pull:
+To get the changes on your other computer, you should use

 git pull